CrunchyData/pg_featureserv/hugo/content/usage/functions.md

 ## Publish Database Functions

-The service is able to publish any function which returns a set or a `TABLE` (see the Postgres manual section on [set-returning functions](https://www.postgresql.org/docs/current/xfunc-sql.html#XFUNC-SQL-FUNCTIONS-RETURNING-SET).)
+The service is able to publish any function which returns a set of records or (equivalently) a `TABLE`
+(see the Postgres manual section on [set-returning functions](https://www.postgresql.org/docs/current/xfunc-sql.html#XFUNC-SQL-FUNCTIONS-RETURNING-SET).)
-Because there are potentially many functions in a Postgres instance, the service only publishes functions in the `postgisftw` schema.
+Because there are usually many functions in a Postgres database, the service only publishes functions defined in the `postgisftw` schema.

 A function specifies zero or more input parameters.
 An input parameter can be of any Postgres type